A wrap up of 10 years of my solo travels in Australia

 Western Australia – the Kimberley and Shark Bay

 I have been to Kununurra and visited the Eastern Kimberley on a scenic flight over the Ord River to the Bungle Bungles.
 This area is very impressive because of its geological formations and the presence of the second largest water system that makes it to an interesting and very unique ecosystem.
 The region spreads over 1000km.
-I hope I can go back soon, as I’d like to discover the western and northern regions of the Kimberley too.
+I hope I can go back soon, as I’d like to discover the western and northern regions of Kimberley Australia too.
 I visited The Shark Bay with Coral Bay, Shell Beach, Monkey Mia on a short road tour and would love to discover more of this remote and ancient Western Australia.